overturetool/overturetool.github.io/_netmeetings/Net-Meeting-87.md

 ##  Any Other Business

 PVJ is going ot the US (University of Central Florida) for a two month period (April, May).
-He will be working on translating VDM into JML and use this in relation to his work on code generation of traces.
+He will be working on translating VDM into JML and use this in his work on code generation of traces.

 <div id="edit_page_div"></div>